 Visit Pico do Fogo

 In the centre of the island is Pico do Fogo, a mountain that rises almost 3000m.
 The giant crater at Chã das Caldeiras is some 67km2 in area and contains two small villages and a vineyard.
 The walls of the crater are approximately 1km high.
-This unique feature is worth a visit and can be reached by road from São Felipe and is worthy of a visit.
+This unique feature can be reached by road from São Felipe and is worthy of a visit.
 The wine produced is excellent.

 Parque Natural de Monte Velha